pete-the-programmer/FCards/_chapters/ch12-fold.md

 ---
-title: Interacting with a player - making a move
+slug: Interacting with a player - making a move
 concept: Fold
-layout: default
+chapter: "12"
 ---

 ## Listening to the player